singh-karanpal/datascience/Generative AI/Llama2 Fine-Tuning/README.md

-Local Llama2 - Generative AI
+Local Llama2 - Fine Tuning - Generative AI
 ==============================

 This project is about Fine-Tuning Llama2 using PEFT & Quantized Low-Ranking Adaptation (QLoRA) on the Conversational AI Dialogue Dataset to generate a summary of the conversations.
 The results were amazing.